Cannulated Screws for Femoral Neck Fracture

 - The value of washers in internal fixation of femoral neck fractures with cancellous screws: A biomechanical evaluation.

-- when bone is dense, impaction of frx can be performed after traction is released by applying mallet blows to a broad bone tamp
+- w/ dense bone, impaction of frx can be performed after traction is released by applying mallet blows to a broad bone tamp

 placed on lateral surface of the proximal femur adjacent to screws;